‘Mythbusters’ Star Jessi Combs Killed While Trying To Break Her Own Land Speed Record In Oregon

 “She was a brilliant & too-notch builder, engineer, driver, fabricator, and science communicator, & strove everyday to encourage others by her prodigious example.
 She was also a colleague, and we are lesser for her absence,” he wrote.

 The crash was first reported by local new station KTVZ, which noted that the crash took place just after 4 p.m. local time on Tuesday.
 The report noted that the dried lake bed in the Alvord Desert has been a frequent location for those attempting to set land speed records.
-Kitty O’Neil set the women’s land-speed record there for a three-wheeled vehicle, reaching 512.7 miles per hour in a 1976 run.
-Combs held the record for a four-wheeled vehicle in the North American Eagle Supersonic Speed Challenger, a 56-foot-long vehicle powered by a jet reconfigured from an F-104.
+Kitty O’Neil set the women’s land speed record there for a three-wheeled vehicle, reaching 512.7 miles per hour in a 1976 run.
+Combs held the record for a four-wheeled vehicle in the North American Eagle Supersonic Speed Challenger, a 56-foot-long vehicle powered by a jet engine reconfigured from an F-104.

 As the Road and Track report noted, Combs gained quite a bit of fame for her land speed racing accomplishments and eventually became a television star as well.